RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #323, #324, #325

+Put in some work to finish up Battle of the Architects for publishing.
+I replaced the timers with timer objectives so each phase can show up on the HUD.
+I also added a visible "cage" to show that you cannot fly through the middle.
+I added a no build zone up top to prevent people building over the rifts.
+I am planning to add a random tip system that pops up tips on the side of your screen as you play and I will fill those tips with stuff from the community.

 ## #318, #319, #320, #321, #322

 Last multiple set of sessions I worked on the Forever matchmaking system again